SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 ## 2. General notes

 Targets and Indicators were found from the UN Statistics Division (<a id="SDGT+Is">[Statistics Division, 2021a](#f1)</a>).
 This list includes "the global indicator framework as contained in A/RES/71/313, the refinements agreed by the Statistical Commission at its 49th session in March 2018 (E/CN.3/2018/2, Annex II) and 50th session in March 2019 (E/CN.3/2019/2, Annex II), changes from the 2020 Comprehensive Review (E/CN.3/2020/2, Annex II) and refinements (E/CN.3/2020/2, Annex III) from the 51st session in March 2020, and refinements from the 52nd session in March 2021 (E/CN.3/2021/2, Annex)". (https://unstats.un.org/sdgs/indicators/indicators-list/)

-For several targets, it was necessary to have search terms for food production systems.
-Types of system were expanded using MeSH (NIH) and Emtree (Embase database, Elsevier) subject vocabularies.
-Specific types of crops and livestock were further expanded using FAO statistical year book (<a id="FAO2013">[FAO, 2013](#f1)</a>).
-For crops, those listed as major crops or "important food crops" are included, while oil crops were excluded (not being food).
-Some specific types are covered by generic terms: e.g. Root crops are covered by `crops`, and terms such as `farm*` will cover types of farming in two words e.g. forest farms, family farms, fish farming.

 Lists of least developed countries (LDCs), small island developing states (SIDS) and landlocked developing states (LDS) are from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) - countries were included if they appeared in the tables from 2016 to 2021 (i.e. were on these lists at any time between Nov 2015 and Dec 2020) (<a id="UNLDCs">[United Nations, 2016, 2017, 2018, 2019, 2020, 2021](#f3)</a>).